AnshikaAg03/DesignDiva_Myntra/README.md

 ## Introduction
 **Design Diva** ✨ is an innovative platform designed to enhance user engagement on the Myntra platform by offering personalized product recommendations and customization options.
-Users can upload sketches or create designs, and our recommendation system will suggest similar products available on Myntra.
+Users can upload sketches or create designs, and our recommendation system will suggest similar products available on Myntra according to their demand.

 **Myra** 🤖 is a Myntra Order Assistant through which the user can place a customized product order if Myntra's Recommendations do not match their expectations!